 Analyzing OMNI-LITE INDS CAN (OTCMKTS:OLNCF) & Its Rivals

 OMNI-LITE INDS CAN (OTCMKTS: OLNCF) is one of 5 publicly-traded companies in the “Metal forgings & stampings” industry, but how does it weigh in compared to its peers?
-We will compare OMNI-LITE INDS CAN to similar companies based on the strength of its dividends, institutional ownership, earnings, analyst recommendations, profitability, valuation and risk.
+We will compare OMNI-LITE INDS CAN to related companies based on the strength of its valuation, risk, analyst recommendations, earnings, institutional ownership, profitability and dividends.

 Earnings and Valuation